Cmus – A Small, Fast And Powerful Console Music Player For Linux

 - and more.

-In this guide, I will walk you through how to install and use Cmus in Linux.
+In this guide, we will see how to install and use Cmus console player in GNU/Linux.

 Cmus is available in the default repositories of most Linux distros.
 So, installing Cmus is not a big deal.